sahilrajput03/learning_sql/fso-part13/README.md

 \d          # Shows all tables (relations) in the database
 \d notes;   # Shows the records of `notes` table.
-\watch [SEC]# execute query every SEC seconds
+\watch [SEC]# execute query every SEC seconds show port;  # shows the port number of the database show listen_addresses; #show the addresses from which the service is accessible. src: https://serverfault.com/a/573327
 ```

 - FYI: The column id has a default value, which is obtained by calling the internal function of Postgres nextval.